ZiniaB/Captone-Airbnb-neighbourhood-recommender/README.md

 For listings and experiences in the countryside, Airbnb also provides additional recommendations to personalize one's stay e.g. Vineyards, Farms, Countryside, Surfing, Lakes, Beaches, Designer homes, Tiny homes etc.
 **However, when it comes to city stays, currently consumers are shown all available properties on a map without any location recommendations or filters</mark>.** <br>

 Potential airbnb guests have to scroll through comments to get a 'feel' of the neighbourhood or, they need to research separately about the suitability of the location, before narrowing down on a property.
 Looking at Google Search trends, searches around 'Where to stay in London' have an average relative popularity score of 70.
-For comparison, Goggle's own relative score is 91 and Amazon is approx 72 in the United in the same time period of last 1 year.
-So evidently, people are seeking this information to guide their decision on where to stay in London during their visit.
+For comparison, Goggle's own relative score is 91 and Amazon is approx 72 in the UK in the same time period of last 1 year and clearly, people are seeking this information to guide their decision on where to stay in London during their visit.

-Adding such recommendation to the Airbnb site, can enhance the user-experience without the guest having to leave the Airbnb ecosystem for location guidance.
+Adding neighbourhood recommendations to the Airbnb site can enhance the user-experience on the airbnb platform without the guest having to leave the Airbnb ecosystem for location guidance.
 It can also pave the way for sustainable tourism and drive tourism revenue for ‘under-the radar’ neighbourhoods and ease tourist overcrowding in central London <br>

-This recommendation system also has the potential to be extended to other short-term rental booking sites and hotels and expanded to other top cities globally
+This recommendation system also has the potential to be extended to other short-term rental booking sites and hotels and can be expanded to other top cities globally.
+It currently uses only publicly available data.
+By overlaying customer data that a platform like airbnb would have access to, the recommendations can be even more personalized by tappiing into past travel history and customer profiles.

 ----------------------